By Treven Pyles

 Posted on April 30th, 2021

 Longshoremen, the people responsible for loading and unloading ships, were heavily exposed to asbestos during the last century, as they would have to handle numerous products that contained it.
-Today, former longshoremen who came to struggle with a disease as a result of asbestos exposure are entitled to financial compensation.
+Today, former longshoremen who came to struggle with cancer as a result of asbestos exposure are entitled to financial compensation.

 Like the people who would load and unload the ships, longshoremen were exposed to asbestos by handling asbestos insulation, fireproofing asbestos materials, and even raw asbestos fibers.
 Before 1980, when stricter regulations with regard to the use of asbestos were enforced, longshoremen would also load and unload bundles of asbestos fibers from various ports throughout the United States.